-34. The development (including site clearance and demolition) shall not be begun until a scheme to minimise harm to bats, mitigate the loss of a bat roost, provide compensatory roosts and to improve their habitat has been submitted to and approved by the Local Planning Authority.
+34. The development (including site clearance and demolition) shall not be begun until a scheme to minimise harm to bats, mitigate the loss of a bat roost, provide compensatory roosts and improve their habitat has been submitted to and approved by the Local Planning Authority.
+The approved scheme shall be performed and complied with.

-REASON: In the interests of nature conservation [Relevant Plans and Policies: BFBLP EN2]
+REASON: In the interests of nature conservation

+[Relevant Plans and Policies: BFBLP EN2]

-35. The scheme hereby permitted shall be carried out in accordance with the mitigation measures outlined in information submitted under the above condition.
-An ecological site inspection report shall be submitted for approval within three months of the first occupation of any dwelling hereby approved.
+35. An ecological site inspection report shall be submitted within three months of the first occupation of any dwelling hereby approved.